GabeCordo/cluster-tools/README.md

 validate the health of the codebase.

 Code Coverage improvements are underway to increase confidence in code correctness.
-We believe maintaining a reasonable level of code coverage is a crucial step in convincing individuals to try PipelineOps as an infrastructure solution.
+We believe maintaining a reasonable level of code coverage is a crucial step in convincing individuals to try flock as an infrastructure solution.

 ### Documentation